EolnMsuk/AntiDarkSword/README.md

 ## ⚙️ Configuration
 1. Open your iPhone's native **Settings** app.
 2. Scroll down to the Tweak section and tap **AntiDarkSword**.
-3. You will see an option to list your apps. **All switches are OFF by default** (meaning JavaScript is allowed and apps behave normally).
-4. **Turn ON** the switch for any app you wish to protect.
-Turning it on restricts its web access and strips its ability to run JavaScript.
+3. **Turn ON** the master Enable Protection switch.
+4. Choose your protection method:
+   * **Auto Protect:** Turn on Enable Auto Protect and select Level 1, 2, or 3 for immediate, system-wide coverage.
+   * **Manual Selection:** If Auto Protect is off, use the **Select Apps...** menu to individually turn ON restrictions for specific apps (all are OFF by default).
-5. You can use the **Add Custom Bundle ID / Process** button to manually restrict hidden background daemons.
+5. Use the **Add Custom Bundle ID / Process** button to paste comma-separated lists of hidden background daemons you wish to restrict.
+Swipe left on any generated custom ID to delete it.
 6. Tap the **Save** button in the top right corner (available in both the main menu and app list) to apply your new security rules and respring.
 7. To quickly clear your settings, use the **Reset to Defaults** button at the bottom of the main menu.